keithbuhler/keithbuhler.github.io/pages-philosophy/discussion101.md

 We ask questions, and propose an answer.
 We then evaluate the answer: is it a good answer?
 Is it good enough?
 Are there any flaws?
 Are there any other more reasonable answers?

+### Practical tips

 While answering questions and evaluating those answers, it is helpful to follow a few “ground rules.”
+Some are unfamiliar:

+• Don’t raise hands
+• Address each other, not the teacher.
+• Address the key question.
+• Cite the text  (participants relate their statements to particular passages to clarify, and to elaborate.)
+• Address comments to the group (no side conversations)
+• Use sensitivity to take turns and not interrupt others
+• Monitor ‘air time’

-Here are 10 discussion “ground rules” to help us be productive.
+Here are a few more discussion “ground rules” to help us be productive.

 1. Say what you think.
-2. Listen to your neighbor.
+2. Listen carefully to your neighbor.
 3. Ask your question.
 4. Truth hurts; be kind.
 5. Proving your neighbor wrong is loving; argue with each other.